World War 1 | National Library of Australia (NLA)

 About this module

-This resource is a Treasures Gallery Access Program, supported by National Library Patrons.
+This Digital Classroom module is Treasures Gallery Access Program, supported by National Library Patrons.

 For more information on how the public at home were informed of the progress of the war, see NLA Publishing's Where Are Our Boys?
 How Newsmaps Won the Great War.